analysis-tools-dev/static-analysis/README.md

 - [Bowler](https://pybowler.io/) — Safe code refactoring for modern Python.
 Bowler is a refactoring tool for manipulating Python at the syntax tree level.
 It enables safe, large scale code modifications while guaranteeing that the  resulting code compiles and runs.
 It provides both a simple command line interface  and a fluent API in Python for generating complex code modifications in code.

-- [ciocheck](https://github.com/ContinuumIO/ciocheck) :warning: — Linter, formatter and test suite helper.
+- [ciocheck](https://github.com/ContinuumIO/ciocheck) — Linter, formatter and test suite helper.
 As a linter, it is a wrapper around `pep8`, `pydocstyle`, `flake8`, and `pylint`.

-- [cohesion](https://github.com/mschwager/cohesion) :warning: — A tool for measuring Python class cohesion.
+- [cohesion](https://github.com/mschwager/cohesion) — A tool for measuring Python class cohesion.

 - [deal](https://deal.readthedocs.io/) — Design by contract for Python.
 Write bug-free code.
 By adding a few decorators to your code, you get for free tests, static analysis, formal verification, and much more.